pryn-kb/python-test/_episodes/05-built-in.md

 *   Every function call produces some result.
 *   If the function doesn't have a useful result to return, it usually returns the special value `None`.
+*   The print function only writes the output to the screen, it does not store it in the variable – thus, the variable is empty (`None`).

 ~~~
 result = print('example')